MyTimeMachine: Personalized Facial Age Transformation: Conclusion

-\textbf{Ethical Considerations.} Facial aging is a complex and inherently challenging problem, and even with personalization, our model may lack robustness across all underrepresented populations.
+Facial aging is a complex and inherently challenging problem, and even with personalization, our model may lack robustness across all underrepresented populations.
 Our approach also has the potential to produce manipulated images of real individuals, which poses a significant societal risk.
-This issue is common across generative models, underscoring the need for future research in detecting synthetic image composites.
+Although such concerns are common to generative models, we explicitly call for the fair and responsible use of our method.
+It is intended for research and positive applications only.
+Misuse that infringes on privacy, spreads misinformation, or causes harm is strongly discouraged.
+Future work should include safeguards such as synthetic image detection and fairness evaluation.